 Ease of Use

-Initial setup is really the only place the Prestige lost points in our ease of use testing.
+Initial setup is really the only place the Prestige lost points.
 While the setup isn't too complex and the instructions are very detailed, there isn't a simple quick start guide.
 This left us jumping all around the manual to get things up and running.
-This process ended up being a full 30 minutes of tinkering and head scratching.
+This process ended up being a full 30 minutes of tinkering and head-scratching.

-The Prestige was one of the fastest machines in our timed cappuccino test, serving up the drink in just under three minutes.
+The Prestige was one of the fastest machines in our timed cappuccino test, serving up a drink in just under three minutes.
 Not only does it make drinks fast, but it's a totally hands-off process, so you can butter your toast whilst your cappuccino is being made.
-This is in stark contrast to a machine like the Breville Barista Express that requires nearly six minutes of undivided attention to make a milk and espresso drink.
-On top of all this the Prestige has a large capacity 60oz water tank that is easy to refill but negates the need to refill too often.
+This is in stark contrast to more manual machines that required nearly six minutes of undivided attention to make a milk and espresso drink.
+On top of all this, the Prestige has a large capacity 60-ounce water tank that is easy to refill but negates the need to refill too often.

 Ease of Cleaning

-The Prestige has a fairly relaxed short term cleaning schedule.
-The milk tank holds enough milk for about 5 drinks and can easily be removed and stored in the fridge to avoid the need for daily cleaning.
+The Prestige does respectably in this category as well, with a fairly relaxed short-term cleaning schedule.
+The milk tank holds enough milk for about five drinks and can easily be removed and stored in the fridge to avoid the need for daily cleaning.
 You'll probably want to clean it at least once a week.
 All of the parts of the frothing unit are dishwasher safe but the tank itself must be cleaned by hand.
 The drip tray is a bit smaller than those on other models and thus will most likely need to be emptied about once a week.
-This doesn't feel like a hassle as the drip tray is easy to remove and empty.
-Spent coffee grounds are deposited as consolidated pucks into a small bin that can easily be emptied.
-You may need to periodically rinse this bin out, but generally the spent grounds are so tightly packed that they don't leave much of a mess in the bin.
+This doesn't feel like a hassle as it's easy to remove and empty.
+Spent coffee grounds are deposited as consolidated pucks into a small bin that's also easy to empty.
+You may need to periodically rinse this bin out, but generally, the spent grounds are so tightly packed that they don't leave much of a mess.

 We wouldn't call descaling the Prestige easy, but it wasn't the worst experience we had either.
-The machine does not include descaling solution, so it must be purchased separately.
-The actual descaling process took us 30 minutes, but it wasn't quite as involved as some of the other machines.
+The machine does not include a descaling solution, so it must be purchased separately.
+The actual descaling process took us 30 minutes, but it wasn't quite as involved as some of the other machines in our lineup.

-The Prestige earned a respectable 7 out of 10 in our milk steaming and frothing tests.
-Of the models that had milk prepping capabilities most scored 6 or 7 with one outlier earning a 9.
-The Prestige's automatic milk frother made nice foam for cappuccinos, though it was far from the rich microfoam we were hoping for.
-Like all but one of the models we tested, it couldn't make the creamy steam milk with a small layer of foam required for a top notch latte.
-If you want that you'll have to get the Breville Barista Express and learn the fine art of using a steam wand.
+Here too the Prestige performed well.
+The automatic milk frother makes nice foam for cappuccinos, though it is far from the rich microfoam we were hoping for.
+Like all but one of the models we tested, it couldn't make the creamy steamed milk with a small layer of foam required for a top-notch latte.
+If you want that you'll have to get a less automatic machine and learn the fine art of using a steam wand.

-The Gaggia Brera Prestige is an incredibly convenient, easy to use machine that can add a cappuccino to your morning routine without slowing you down.
-If you can get past the high list price it actually provides a fairly good value in the long run.
+The Gaggia Anima Prestige is an incredibly convenient, easy-to-use machine that can add a cappuccino to your morning routine without slowing you down.
+If you can get past the high list price it provides a fairly good value in the long run.